10+ fun and surprising facts about France

 • Learn key local phrases.
 In rural areas, a few words of French will give you an edge.
 The stereotype that the French don’t like it when foreigners try to speak their language is pretty inaccurate and is based largely on the anecdotal experience of tourists in Paris.
 Even in the cities, where English is widely spoken, knowing the names of key public transport elements, like the French railway network (referred to as the SNCF), can really help.
 Plus, people appreciate the effort!

 • Remember regional customs.
-France has its own customs and traditions, distinct from other European nations.
-Many things you might expect to be polite are actually the opposite in France — guests don’t bring wine to parties or dinners (in case their offering clashes with the tastes of the host) and it’s expected that you’ll arrive at least ten minutes late.
+France has its own customs and traditions, distinct from those of other European nations.
+Many things you might expect to be polite are actually the opposite in France — guests don’t bring wine to parties or dinners (in case their offering clashes with the tastes of the host), and it’s expected that you’ll arrive at least ten minutes late.
 Read up on French etiquette to help you blend in and avoid stepping on any French toes.

 • Plan for shop closures.
 Many businesses, especially in small towns, close between 12:00 PM and 2:00 PM.
-In summer, this is particularly prevalent because across southern France (in places like the French Riviera) the heat can become very intense.
+In summer, this is particularly prevalent because across southern France (in places like the French Riviera), the heat can become very intense.
 Try to use these moments of stillness as opportunities to enjoy a nap yourself, or to explore areas of the towns and cities you’re in that would otherwise be overly busy.

 • Use public transport passes.
-Instead of buying individual tickets, the most cost effective option on French public transport is to buy a pass that covers unlimited journeys in multiple areas.
+Instead of buying individual tickets, the most cost-effective option on French public transport is to buy a pass that covers unlimited journeys in multiple areas.
 In Paris, for example, you should consider buying a Paris Visite pass.
 Covering the metro, RER, bus, tram, and Montmartre funicular, the pass can be purchased for one, two, three, or five days at a time.
 You can also choose whether to get a pass for zones 1-3 (central Paris and inner suburbs) or zones 1-5 (including airports and further destinations).

 1 GB